-This project is the follow-up to a previous multi-phase research project conducted by ARI from 2014 to 2016 entitled “From Social Mobilization to Political Organization”, which documented a wide array of civil initiatives that dominated the Egyptian public sphere in the aftermath of the 2011 uprising.
+This project, directed by Claire Talon, is the follow-up to a previous multi-phase research project conducted by ARI from 2014 to 2016 entitled “From Social Mobilization to Political Organization”, which documented a wide array of civil initiatives that dominated the Egyptian public sphere in the aftermath of the 2011 uprising.
 To that end, ARI produced 13 case studies on social movements, eight of which were published in January 2018 in a comprehensive e-book along with six policy papers that provide specific recommendations to various sectors.

 Since 2013, repression on civil society actors in Egypt has escalated to unprecedented levels.
 The authorities have imposed a tight grip on the public space by waging war against human rights defenders and organizations in the form of travel bans, the freezing of financial assets, restriction on the right to assembly, the reform of the Egyptian Penal Code that criminalizes the work of major NGOs, and more classic strategies of intimidation and threat.
 This has considerably limited the repertoire of civic actions and reduced dramatically the possibilities of organization, forcing many organizations to limit, or even freeze, their activities.